-The customer, together with the OEM(s), shall include in their bid written proposals for the technical support to be offered in respect of the delivered systems and devices.
+The Customer, together with the OEM(s), shall include in their bid written proposals for the technical support to be offered in respect of the delivered systems and devices.
 The following elements shall be covered, as a minimum:

-- The warranty period and conditions - The expected period, following the warranty period, during which equipment remains commercially available and supported - The period beyond the commercial availability period, during which support is rendered on a "best effort" basis - Channels of communication between OEM(s) and EirGrid, for technical and commercial matters - The recommended spares to be purchased and held by EirGrid complete devices and individual cards / modules, as necessary - The process, including time frames, for the repair of equipment submitted to the OEM(s)
+- The warranty period and conditions - The expected period, following the warranty period, during which equipment remains commercially available and supported - The period beyond the commercial availability period, during which support is rendered on a "best effort" basis - Channels of communication between OEM(s) and EirGrid, for technical and commercial mattersThe recommended spares to be purchased and held by EirGrid - complete devices and individual cards / modules, as necessary.
+All recommended spare parts shall be provided with associated drawings and instructions.
+Refer to OFS-GEN-009 for more details. - The process, including time frames, for the repair of equipment submitted to the OEM(s)